rwsayaman/TCGA_PanCancer_Genotyping_Imputation/GenotypeImputation/README.md

 ## Contents
 **Genotype Imputation**

-This section describes generation of Haplotype Reference Consortium (HRC) imputed genotyping files from the stranded and QC’ed data (Figure 2a).
+This section describes generation of Haplotype Reference Consortium (HRC) imputed genotyping files from the stranded and QC’ed data, see Figure 2a from (Chambwe, Sayaman et al., 2022).

 **Note:**  To skip this step, download the controlled access “HRC Imputed Genotyping Data” generated from  (Sayaman et al., 2021) as described in Step 8 of the “Prepare Germline Genetic Variation Dataset” section of this protocol OR proceed with phasing and imputation protocol steps provided below.